NitishVSawant/FCI-codes/README.md

 Machine Learning models for decision making in food grain transportation planning undertaken by Food Corporation of India (FCI)

-Classification Models to predict whether the demurrage cost will incur or not using various supervised machine learning algorithms
+Classification Models to predict whether the demurrage cost will incur or not using various supervised machine learning algorithms.
+Classification Models developed for two warehouses in Kerala region

-Regression Models to predict the demurrage hours using various supervised machine learning algorithms
+Regression Models to predict the demurrage hours using various supervised machine learning algorithms Regression Models developed for five warehouses in Kerala region